OVGU-VET-TechEd/AI_in_TVET_II_-LearningObjective-/README.md

 # AI_in_TVET_II_-LearningObjective-
-Investigate cutting-edge AI applications, research methodologies, and innovative approaches to professional development in TVET contexts.
+Blend AI and other methods to collect feedback and actionable recommendations.